-4 This complaint has been present for decades.
-It surfaced strongly in the wake of the Enron bankruptcy in November 2001, with the revelation that the major rating agencies had maintained "investment grade" ratings on Enron's debt until five days before that company's bankruptcy filing.
-More recently, the major agencies had "investment grade" ratings on Lehman Brothers' debt on the day that it filed for bankruptcy.
+In sum, the proposals of the Obama Administration with respect to the reform of the credit with the revelation that the major rating agencies had maintained "investment grade" ratings on Enron's debt until five days before that company's bankruptcy filing.
+More recently, the major agencies had "investment grade" ratings on Lehman Brothers' debt on the morning that it filed for bankruptcy.